Sport, Music, Drama and Arts

 The International Baccalaureate Learner Profile complements the Drama courses at ISWA and students are encouraged to become knowledgeable and inquiring performers, communicating imaginatively with open-minded and risk-taking approaches.

-At Year 11-12, students may choose to select the Theatre Diploma Programme which is a multifaceted and dynamic course for making theatre as creators, designers, directors and performers.
+In Year 11-12, students may choose to select the Theatre Diploma Programme which is a multifaceted and dynamic course for making theatre as creators, designers, directors and performers.

 Our Performing Arts drama calendar includes curricular opportunities such as the whole-school Survival Arts Week Festival and the annual School Production, as well as evening showcase performances of scripted excerpts based on local and world texts.